 Marvelous ornated coat of arms and beautifully engraved figures.
-Title pages are increasingly collected.
+Title pages are increasing collected.
 Noteworthy cartographic historians including R.V.
-Tooley collected 16th-18th century decorative title pages.
+Tooley collected 16th-18th Century decorative title pages.
 A marvelous example in fine old color.

 Willem Janszoon Blaeu (1571-1638) was a prominent Dutch geographer and publisher.
 Born the son of a herring merchant, Blaeu chose not fish but mathematics and astronomy for his focus.
 He studied with the famous Danish astronomer Tycho Brahe, with whom he honed his instrument and globe making skills.
 Blaeu set up shop in Amsterdam, where he sold instruments and globes, published maps, and edited the works of intellectuals like Descartes and Hugo Grotius.
 In 1635, he released his atlas, Theatrum Orbis Terrarum, sive, Atlas novus.